What does this measure?

 How is Arkansas doing?

-In 2013, 25% of Arkansas residents reported that they always voted in local elections (down 3 points from 2011).
-This signals lower local political involvement than for the nation overall (32% always vote).
-Additionally, while the state's local voting levels decreased from 2011 to 2013, the national level remained fairly unchanged.
+In 2017, 47% of Arkansas residents reported that they voted in local elections.
+This signals similar local political involvement than for the nation overall (48% vote).
+This ranked Arkansas 35th out of the 51 states and Washington DC in terms of local voting participation.

 Notes about the data